-- a) Able to understand the geometric design elements of Railway Track and their design methods - b) Understand the aircraft characteristics and their influence on various design elements - c) Acquire the knowledge of types of Docks, Ports and Harbours
+- Able to understand the geometric design elements of Railway Track and their design methods - b) Understand the aircraft characteristics and their influence on various design elements - c) Acquire the knowledge of types of Docks, Ports and Harbours

-ENVIRONMENTAL ENGINEERING 15A01703
+15A01703 ENVIRONMENTAL ENGINEERING

 Course Objective: This subject provides the knowledge of water sources, water treatment, design of distribution system, waste water treatment, and safe disposal methods.
-The topics of characteristics of waste water, sludge digestion are also included
+The topics of characteristics of waste water, sludge digestion are also included.